RedisLabs/redislabs-docs/content/kubernetes/re-clusters/cluster-options.md

   redisEnterpriseImageSpec:
     imagePullPolicy: IfNotPresent
     repository: redislabs/redis
-    versionTag: 6.0.6-39.rhel7-openshift
+    versionTag: <current-version>
 ```

-This example may be useful to get started with a test or development deployment.
-You can modify it for your required deployment use case.
-This file and other references are available in the [RedisLabs/redis-enterprise-k8s-docs](https://github.com/RedisLabs/redis-enterprise-k8s-docs) GitHub repository.
+Example files and other references are available in the [RedisLabs/redis-enterprise-k8s-docs](https://github.com/RedisLabs/redis-enterprise-k8s-docs) GitHub repository.

 Here are the main fields for you to review and edit: